-Brigham and Women’s Hospital Department of Rehabilitation Services has a program specifically devoted to women’s and men’s health, including: physical therapy for pelvic floor related conditions, lymphedema, breast care, bone health/osteoporosis, and pregnancy and postpartum related conditions.
+Brigham and Women’s Hospital Department of Rehabilitation Services has a program specifically devoted to treating pelvic floor dysfunction and related conditions.

 What can I expect the first day?
 A thorough history and physical examination will be conducted the first day specifically related to the problem you are coming to physical therapy for.
 For pelvic floor related conditions (ie: incontinence, constipation, pelvic pain), it is likely an external and internal pelvic floor muscle examination will be conducted, a speculum will not be used.
 Based on the results of the examination, your therapist will devise with you a specific plan of care to treat your condition.

 What if I have my period, can I still come to my appointment?
-Having your period is not a contraindication to what we do.
+Having your period is not a contraindication to treatment.
 As long as you are comfortable, it is perfectly fine to attend your appointment during your menstrual cycle.

 How long will it take to get better?
 Unfortunately, there is no easy answer for that question.
 Every person/body and diagnosis is different.
 Your physical therapist will work with you to attain your goals as safely and efficiently as possible.
 Your therapist can talk to you specifically about your goals, plan of care, and anticipated prognosis.